 Am I ready to get married?

 I’m still praying for it.
-I know that God will give me a sign or a go signal for that!
+God will give me a sign or a go signal for that!

 I don’t wanna get married because the society wants me to.
 I want to get married for the right reasons and to the right person.